digitalnsw/nsw-design-system/src/components/card/content/_guidance.md

 Do:

-* Consider and choose text and visual elements carefully.
+* consider and choose text and visual elements carefully.
 Test your cards with minimal content and only add additional content or graphics where they give needed context to the user
-* Use headlines that set clear expectations about the content being linked to
+* use headlines that set clear expectations about the content being linked to
-* Use one style of card per module, don't mix and match
+* use one style of card per module, don't mix and match
-* Feature one piece of information per card
+* feature one piece of information per card
-* Outline the main idea with the minimal possible information, don't overload with information as the card links to more detail
+* outline the main idea with the minimal possible information, don't overload with information as the card links to more detail.

 Do not:

-* Mix card styles within the same module
+* mix card styles within the same module

-* Overload with information as the card links to more detail
+  overload with information as the card links to more detail
-* Add inline text links, the card itself is clickable and should link to a single piece of information, consider using content blocks in this instance
+* add inline text links, the card itself is clickable and should link to a single piece of information, consider using content blocks in this instance
-* Use a single card component on its own
+* use a single card component on its own.

 ## When to avoid

 Cards should only display enough information to give a user context.
 Do not use a card layout:

-* To highlight a solo piece of information
+* to highlight a solo piece of information
-* When the content requires in-line or multiple links
+* when the content requires in-line or multiple links
-* When a large amount of text is needed to give users context
+* when a large amount of text is needed to give users context.

 ## How this component works